stautuan/learn-go/5-interfaces/interfaces.md

 # Interfaces

-- Interfaces are collection of method signatures.
+- Interfaces are collection of **method** signatures.
-- A type "implements" an interface if it has methods that match the interface's method signatures.
 - They are implemented _implicitly_.
-- A type never declares that it implements a given interface.
+  A type never declares that it implements a given interface.
 - A type can implement multiple interfaces.

 ```go